Hello and welcome, my name is Catherine and this is my story of how I dealt with and beat breast cancer.

 That day the doctor explained what treatment would be required and told me I would need surgery to completely remove the breast, commonly known as a mastectomy.
 When he was sure I understood everything he left me in the hands of the nurse.
 I remember the nurse as being so supportive, she kept telling me it was OK to cry if I needed to and asking me if I understood all the doctor had explained.
 I think she was used to women falling apart and that's what she is there for, to comfort and support you but I had no tears that day all I wanted to know was when can I start treatment to kill this evil entity that was trying to take over my body.
 From that day forward I visualized the cancer as a living evil monster and the fight was on to see who would win.

 The first step from there was to have a pet scan to see if the cancer had travelled to any of my organs because some of the lymphoids in my arm had shown positive and this is where the cancer would spread from.
 A pet scan is like a day at the spa, they ask you to lie down in a dimly lit room for about 20 minutes to relax cover you with blankets and have soft music in the background lovely, I was so relaxed by the time they came for me that I didn't want to move.
 The scan takes about 15 minutes and then you are on your way, very good for chill out time.
 The results take about a week to be sent to the doctor and for me that was a very long week, having to wait that long to discover if any of your organs have been infected can make your brain work over time.
 I am not a religious person but the night before my visit to the doctor for the results I prayed to God.
 Well my prayer was more like this "Please God give me a break, having to deal with breast cancer is enough right now and to tell the truth I am a bit pissed off with you, I am not a bad person so why do this to me?"
+You see at this stage you are not thinking of the thousands of other women sharing the same experience as you and why would you!
+Its not until you start treatment and see how many people are in the same boat, young, old, men and women, you realize you are not a victim.
+As it turns out God did give me a break, the cancer had not travelled any further.

 I now had to start preparing for my treatment to begin; the chemotherapy would mean hair loss so I went and had my hair cut short, bought a wig and some bandannas.
 I have to add if I was to do it again I would not have wasted my money on a wig, it is so uncomfortable and you are always afraid of it blowing off on a windy day even thought it is a tight fit.
 No, wigs are not for me thank you I always felt self conscious when I was wearing it.